SINDARIN HUB

 Lesson 18 - Verbs (Past tense)

-2. Transitive verbs like Gwathra- (you can say 'It overshadowed us' but not 'It overshadowed').
+2. Transitive verbs like Gwathra- that aren't capable of being intransitive (you can say 'It overshadowed us' but not 'It overshadowed').

 Pronominal suffixes